LambdaF/heavenlyglory/README.md

 ```

 ### Info
-Most arguments have sensible defaults, only a target/targets and network interface is required.
+Most arguments have sensible defaults, only target(s) and network interface are required.

 Output is written to heaven.out in the current working directory by default